 No one likes to be kept waiting.
 Any incoming calls could be a life or death emergency where seconds count.
-Emergency calls often come in on the non-emergency lines, so always be prepared for any type of call.
+Emergency calls often come in on the non-emergency lines, so be prepared for any type of call at all times.